What are Ceilidh Bands?

 Most popular cities:

-If you’re planning a wedding, a ceilidh band can provide lively entertainment for the evening reception, and can start the party by performing for the bride and groom’s first dance, before all the guests take to the floor.
-A ceilidh band can welcome or ‘pipe in’ the happy couple, to their wedding breakfast, if required too.
+If you’re planning a wedding, a live band can provide lively entertainment for the evening reception, and can start the party by performing for the bride and groom’s first dance, before all the guests take to the floor.
+Often bands can welcome or ‘pipe in’ the happy couple, to their wedding breakfast, if required too.

 Ceilidhs are a common way to celebrate any occasion, and an excellent choice for a Hogmanay celebration, a private or corporate Burn’s supper or a Saint Patrick’s Day party where a big, lively event is called for.

 At events where people are meeting each other for the first time, such as weddings and mixers, ceilidhs are fantastic ice breakers.
 They can include large or small groups of people and each dance is cyclical and very easy to pick up, so your guests can get into the swing and enjoy themselves within a few short bars.